ArnaoutLab/sentropy/README.md

 ## Vanilla Shannon entropy

-When the similarity matrix is the identity matrix---`sentropy`'s default for `similarity`---there is no similarity between elements *i*≠*j* and S-entropy reduces to traditional (Rényi) entropy.
+When the similarity matrix is the identity matrix—`sentropy`'s default for `similarity`—there is no similarity between elements *i*≠*j* and S-entropy reduces to traditional (Rényi) entropy.
 At the default `q=1`, this is Shannon entropy.
 Therefore passing `sentropy` only a `P` yields Shannon entropy, in effective-number form:

 ```
 from sentropy import sentropy